User Roles for Business Payments - Xe

 - User Roles for Business Payments - Xe

 Not every team member needs full access to your business’s financial data.
-With user roles, you can limit or expand permissions, so only certain people have access to sensitive information or transaction capabilities.
+Manage team permissions to limit access to sensitive information and reduce the risk of unauthorized transactions.

 We understand that businesses have many moving parts.
-Assigning user roles boosts security, simplifies workflows, and minimizes errors across your payment processes:
+Assigning team access and permissions boosts security, simplifies workflows, and minimizes errors across your payment processes.

 Increase security